rxdn/gdl/readme.md

             Roles:       true,
             Emojis:      true,
             VoiceStates: true,
-        }, cache.BoltOptions{
-            ClearOnRestart: false, // Should we clear the cache on start-up?
-(Do not use on WSL)
-            Path:           "bolt.db",
-            FileMode:       600,
-            Options:        nil, // Additional bolt options
         }),
         GuildSubscriptions: false,
         Presence: user.BuildStatus(user.ActivityTypePlaying, "DM for help | t!help"), // Set the status of the bot